 Once you have everything ready to go, bring 1 cup of water to a boil.
 Next, stir in one box of gelatin and 1 tablespoon of sugar, making sure all of the sugar is dissolved.
 Finish up by stirring in 1 cup of cold water.

 Pour this mixture into popsicle molds or paper cups, add the sticks, and place in the freezer.
-This recipe will yield between four and six finished popsicles, depending on the size of your mold, which I estimate to be the same size of popsicles found in the supermarket.
+This recipe will yield between four and six finished popsicles, depending on the size of your mold, which is approximately the same size of popsicles found in the supermarket.

 Getting Creative With Your Popsicles

 This recipe is so easy that it begs to be played with and the possibilities are almost endless.
 One of the easiest changes you can make is switching out the gelatin flavor for something more to your liking.
 Strawberry, blueberry, or any other berry-flavored gelatin are sure hits with kids.
 Banana, lemon, and lime are some other kid-friendly favorites as well.

 Creating a Layered Look